 Nicole – Veterinary Assistant

 Nicole joined Heart of Chelsea in 2006 having taken care of animals in a Brooklyn practice for 4 years prior.
 She has an uncanny ability to keep cats and dogs calm and comfortable while providing much needed care.
 Her certification in human cosmetology translates directly to her interest and ability in grooming even the most skeptical patient to perfection.
 Passion is the only way to describe her interest in helping your four-legged family members.
-She’ll always have your pet’s best interest in mind like it was her own cat Sandy of 19 years, or adopted and spoiled long-haired Chihuahua named Chi Chi.
+She’ll always have your pet’s best interest in mind like it was her own cat Penny, or adopted and spoiled long-haired Chihuahua named Chi Chi.
 Nicole’s free time is spent baking, cooking, gardening and practicing advanced yoga techniques.

 Marissa graduated from the University of Delaware with her Bachelors degree in Animal and Food Science and a minor in Wildlife Conservation.
 While in college, she worked with all types of animals from sheep to tigers.
 This past winter, Marissa took her love for animals across the world to New Zealand to study livestock production.
 While she’s not traveling to new places, she’s home with her adorable bunny Thumper.
 Marissa’s dedication and passion drives her to make sure each patient is treated with the best care possible.